pixo2000/Apps/Spacer/notes.md

 check error messages cuz sometimes its just json and smtimes yaml

-fix scancoords with hidden signals
+fix scancoords with hidden signals -> code in scanner is noch da?

 dimensions:
   A01: "Alpha System - Home System"